top of page

 Present the referee with a current preprinted Game Report prior to the game.
 Players may not be hand added to the roster.
 No exceptions.

-Failure to comply with ALL the above requirements may cause the implementation of penalties.
+Failure to comply with ALL the above requirements will result in the implementation of penalties.

 In the event of a lopsided game, at the agreement of both teams, at or after the half time; with the score at that time remaining the official score, teams can then re-organize and continue as a regulation game.

-1. Any complaint or comment regarding a referees ability, demeanor, or appearance shall be addressed to: Referee Assignor, WCASA PO Box 29716 Bellingham WA 98228 or email office@whatcomadultsoccer.com
+Any complaint or comment regarding a referees ability, demeanor, or appearance shall be addressed to: Referee Assignor, WCASA PO Box 29716 Bellingham WA 98228 or email

 a.
 Play without a referee.

 If teams choose to play the game, all WCASA league rules apply.
 Rosters must be presented to opposing team and cards checked.
-Game reports are turned in.
+Game reports are to be submitted to office@whatcomadultsoccer.com by one of the Team Managers.

 WCASA Judicial will adjudicate red card and multiple yellow card offenses in accordance with the following guidelines.